-- 87% of voters believe the power of ordinary people to control the country is getting weaker every day, as politicians of both parties fight to protect their own power and privilege
+- 87% of voters believe the power of ordinary people to control the country is getting weaker every day as politicians of both parties fight to protect their own power and privilege.

-- 86% believe that politicians are more interested in protecting their own power and privilege than doing what is right for the American people
+- 86% believe that politicians are more interested in protecting their own power and privilege than doing what is right for the American people.

 - 81% believe that powerful interests from corporations and Wall Street, unions, and political interest groups have used campaign and lobbying money to rig the system for themselves.
-They are looting the country for billions at the expense of everyone else
+They are looting the country for billions at the expense of everyone else.

-- 68% disagree that the US government is working for the people's best interests
+- 68% disagree that the US government is working for the people's best interests.

-- 66% believe that "people like me don't really have a say about how the government works"
+- 66% believe that "people like me don't really have a say about how the government works".

-- 80% of Americans believe there is a different set of rules for the well-connected and those with money
+- 80% of Americans believe there is a different set of rules for the well-connected and those with money.

 The Death of the American Tribal Concept

 Historically, Americans have always believed that life would be better for their kids than for themselves.
 That "obligation to posterity" was at the very foundation of America's founding, even as a set of colonies.
 It's part of the "City Upon a Hill" sermon.
 It was part of Jefferson's writings and has been part of the American sense of self-identity throughout our history.
-Caddell says it is one of the core features that make up the concept of the American Tribe--if it stops being true, the United States may remain, but America will not.
+Caddell says it is one of the core features that make up the concept of the American Tribe.
+If it stops being true, the United States may remain, but America will not.

 For the first time, 52% of Americans believe the future will be worse for their children.
-As Americans, we are not fulfilling the obligation to our progeny.
+As Americans, we are not fulfilling the obligation to our children.
 This is an unprecedented crisis in the American psyche.